Paradise of Maitreya

 The Paradise of Maitreya (彌勒佛說法圖) is a wall painting created by Zhu Haogu during China's Yuan Dynasty.
 The painting was originally housed in the Xinghua Si Temple of Xiaoning, Shanxi.
 During the 1920s and 1930s, it was disassembled and moved to the Royal Ontario Museum (ROM) of Toronto, Canada, where it remains today.
 Museum officials have undertaken a series of restorations to preserve and stabilize the painting.
 Currently, it can be found in the museum's "Bishop White Gallery of Chinese Temple Art" as part of the Far Eastern Collection and is described as one of its must-see Iconic Objects.

 The painting features the Bodhisattva Maitreya, a future Buddha who is foretold to appear on Earth in order to help humans achieve enlightenment through the teachings of dharma.

 Composition

 As it stands today, the wall painting measures 502 cm in height and 1101 cm in length and has a symmetrical composition, notable for its high level of detail.
 It features Buddha Maitreya in the centre of an imagined heaven, surrounded on both sides by monks and the ruling king and queen.
 Although Buddha Maitreya is commonly depicted as an Indian figure, all of the characters in The Paradise of Maitreya are found to be wearing Chinese robes and clothing.

-The piece foretells the coming of the coming of the Buddha Maitreya, who is said to appear on Earth in its darkest hour to save humanity from samsara.
+The piece foretells the coming of the Buddha Maitreya, who is said to appear on Earth in its darkest hour to save humanity from samsara.
 The royal family depicted in the painting is gathering the first assembly; leading 84,000 newly converted followers into salvation.
 Both the king and the queen have bald, shaven heads, which, in Buddhist culture, represents turning towards enlightenment and nirvana.